smash64-dev/network-analyzer/README.md

 ## Shutting down the analyzer

 - Open a command prompt / terminal in the analyzer directory
-- Shutdown the virtual machine with
+- Shutdown the virtual machine with:

 ```
 $ vagrant suspend